Types of scam mail and advice on how to report.

 - Health products that offer miracle cures;

-- Offers of romance that lead to requests for money; and
+- Offers of romance that normally lead to requests for money;

-- Investments in land, wine or precious stones.
+- Investments in land, wine, precious stones or carbon credits.